Let’s make Leeds a child friendly city!

 Whats happening now?

-On the 19th of July Leeds City Council officially launched its ambition for child friendly Leeds during a visit to the city by Her Majesty Queen Elizabeth II.
+Leeds City Council officially launched its ambition for child friendly Leeds during a visit to the city by Her Majesty Queen Elizabeth II.
 Hundreds of children and young people took part and welcomed the Queen to the city with a sea of bright orange child friendly Leeds flags!
 You can watch the launch video below.